Cray-HPE/docs-csm/operations/rack_resiliency/Zones.md

 - For more information on adding prefix refer to [Enabling Rack Resiliency](Enabling_Rack_Resiliency.md#enabling-rack-resiliency).
 - By default, zone-id is decided based on the xname (1-5 chars) of the Kubernetes node.

-## Setting up MPFD for Ceph nodes
+## Setting up zones for Ceph nodes

-Similar to Kubernetes topology spread constraints (for Master and Worker), Ceph zoning is required on Storage nodes (Utility storage nodes) for creating management plane failure domains (`MPFD`).
+Similar to Kubernetes topology spread constraints (for Master and Worker), Ceph zoning is required on Storage nodes (Utility storage nodes) for creating zones.

-The objective of Ceph zoning is to make sure Ceph data gets replicated at rack level across Storage nodes, so that there is no data loss occurs in case of a rack failure.
+The objective of Ceph zoning is to make sure Ceph data gets replicated at rack level across Storage nodes, so that there is no data loss in case of a rack failure.
 Ceph provides the CRUSH map algorithm which helps to segregate the storage nodes across zones.
 Using a combination of CRUSH rules and bucket types (hosts, racks, rows, etc.), the data can be replicated across zones.

 ## 1 Creating Ceph zones with CRUSH